tytydraco/yessleep/out/My_father_and_I_are_starting_to_remember_something_from_long_ago_And_now_its_my_turn_to_go_under.md

 Dad - "AGNES!"

 I watched as my father sprinted into the same line of trees the creature had.
-I could hear more shots from his shotgun.
+I could hear more shots from his shotgun in the distance.
 Tough, these shots didn't sound calculated; these were more sporadic.
 It sounded less like a man carefully planning each shot and more like a man taking his anger out after watching the love of his life be taken from him.
 And he... he wasn't able to stop it.

 I'm not sure how I did it or why.
 But in the wave of strong and confusing emotions.
 I put out my hand.
 And suddenly the world felt still.
 As if I'd pushed pause on God's remote.
 I then felt as if I could maybe... turn back the clock?
 Concentrating and forcing my hand, suddenly my dad came running back out of the trees.
 Backwards.